Veneers Vs. Crowns A Full Overview

 - There is a possibility that dental insurance may pay a small sum of the total price.

-- As the whole tooth is covered, there is less risk of tooth decay.
+- As the whole tooth is covered, tooth decay is less risky.

 - Crowns blend well as they look and feel just like your regular teeth.